 I like pushing my limits and living just a bit closer to the edge because it’s more fun on the other side of your comfort zone.
 This is probably the reason why I enjoy the challenge of hiking to high altitudes.
 Well, that and because the views are usually insanely spectacular.
 I’m a U.S. National Parks junkie and would love to visit them all.
-I had always been a lover of the outdoors but my trip Peru and hiking the Inca trail lead me into wanting to explore more.
+I had always been a lover of the outdoors and my trip to Peru and hiking the Inca trail lead me into wanting to explore more.

 So naturally, I wanted to travel even more because most people regret the things they didn’t do, and travel (or traveling more) can be one of those things.
 For me, I would have loved to have studied abroad when I was getting my degree.
 But even though I didn’t get to do that I found that it is never too late to do what you want to do.
 Sure, timing is something that can get in the way and excuses are easy to make but I have vowed to stop making excuses and start making things happen.
 Sometimes you just got to go for it, like I did when I decided to take a dip in the 40°F water of Jackson Lake at Grand Teton National Park.

 I hope my blog inspires you to do more of what you want to do.
 I have helpful travel tips and recommendations on my blog.
-I write from first-hand experience and always keep it real.
-Honesty is key because travel can be stressful but I want to make it as fun and easy for anyone reading my posts.
+I write from my first-hand experiences and always keep it real.
+Honesty is key because travel can be stressful but I want to make it fun and easy for anyone reading my posts.

 Why do you travel solo?
 Don’t you get lonely?

 I don’t travel solo all the time but I do it about 70% of the time because I’ve had so many rewarding experiences.
 I enjoy traveling solo because it gives me so much flexibility and time to really focus on myself.